How To Sew Sock Sheep

 Always massage the stuffing to loosen the lumps.
 Roll any long tubular parts with both hands to smooth out the lumps, it will also help to make the parts longer and firmer.

-Upright Sock Sheep
+Standing Upright Sheep

 1. Cut 5″ from the toes part on a plain sock to make the head.